rmaree/S_Classify-ML-RandomSubwET-Train/README.md

 # S_Classify-ML-RandomSubwET-Train
-A Cytomine software for classifying crops with Random subwindows and ExtraTrees.
+A Cytomine software for classifying crops with Random subwindows and ExtraTrees (Marée et al., Pattern recognition letters 2017, http://orbi.ulg.ac.be/handle/2268/191267).

 All images and related data are downloaded to the `/data` folder of the container.